Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

 As the first optimal scaling paper of continuous state spaces, \cite{gelman1997weak} considered the case that the target distribution $(\pi_n)$ is in an independent and identically distributed (i.i.d.) product form, i.e., $\pi_n(x^n)=\prod_{i=1}^n f(x_i)$. \cite{gelman1997weak} assumed that $f'/f$ is Lipschitz continuous, the existence of finite fourth moment of $f''/f$, and the existence of finite eighth moment of $f'/f$.
-To reduce those demanding regularity conditions, \cite{zanella2017dirichlet} introduced Mosco convergence \citep{mosco1992composite} of Dirichlet forms to the optimal scaling problem for the MH algorithm.
+Later, \cite{durmus2017optimal} extended the optimal scaling analysis to include densities that are differentiable in the $L^p$ mean but may exhibit irregularities at certain points, improving the above eighth moment constraint to the sixth moment, along with other enhancements. \cite{zanella2017dirichlet} introduced Mosco convergence \citep{mosco1992composite} of Dirichlet forms to the optimal scaling problem for the RWM algorithm.
 The Dirichlet form approach allows one to replace the restrictive conditions imposed in \cite{gelman1997weak} with substantially weaker ones.
-Specifically, with product-formed target distributions \cite{zanella2017dirichlet} merely assumed that $f'/f$ satisfies a combined growth/local H{\"o}lder condition and the existence of finite second moment of $f'/f$. \cite{zanella2017dirichlet} embedded the finite $n$-dimensional Markov chain into the infinite-dimensional space $\mathbb{R}^{\infty}$, updating the first $n$ components while drawing the remaining components independently from the target distribution and then holding fixed.
-They proved Mosco convergence of Dirichlet forms associated with the resulting infinite-dimensional Markov chains to the limiting Dirichlet form, as $n$ goes to infinity.
+Specifically, with product-formed target distributions \cite{zanella2017dirichlet} merely assumed that $f'/f$ satisfies a combined growth/local H{\"o}lder condition and the existence of finite second moment of $f'/f$.